-- Our Remediation Experts are available 24/7 to help members recover from fraud.
+- Our Restoration Specialists are available 24/7 to help members recover from fraud.
 Whenever possible, they’ll make calls and file the necessary paperwork on your behalf, minimizing stress and streamlining the recovery process.

 - If you become furloughed or unemployed, we make it easy to keep your identity protection benefit.

 The landscape of identity theft may be challenging, but there’s one thing you can count on.
 With us as your partner, you won't have to fight fraud alone.